Eliot-M/sskmeans/README.md

 ### Import package

-The simple way will be to install the package from github with pip
+The simple way will be to install the package from github with pip : `pip install git+https://github.com/Eliot-M/sskmeans.git`

-Or download both SameSizeKmeans.py and support-functions.py
+Or manually download and run both sskmeans.py and support-functions.py.

 ### How to use it ?